Wing Commander RN Bateson 39054 DFC RAF AVM Robert Norman Bateson CB DSO & Bar DFC 1912—1986

 Soon after this difficult attack and with the war almost at an end, the Danish Resistance once more sought RAF aid to neutralize another Gestapo HQ, this time in a village near Odense.
 On 17 April, six aircraft of the various units of 140 Wing took part, again led by Bob Bateson, again with his AOC AVM Basil Embry also flying.
 Taking off from Belgium, they found the target area but the building itself proved harder to identify.
 After several circuits it was confirmed and destroyed but some of the bombing was not so accurate, destroying a number of houses and killing a number of civilians, of which reports differ.
 All six aircraft returned safely.

 Promoted to war-substantive Wing Commander In July 1945, he continued as Acting Group Captain in command of 140 Wing until April 1946.
-By then they were based at Gutersloh in West Germany, with 4 Squadron, 21 Squadron and 107 Squadron and their Mosquitos.
+By then they were based at Gutersloh in West Germany, with 4 Squadron, 21 Squadron and 107 Squadron and their Mosquitoes.
 Ten years of Home, overseas and active service had carried him far: his post-war career still had far to run.

-Several years ago now, the Bateson and Carr families kindly made quite a selection of photographs available to illustrate this narrative, through Adrian Fryatt.
+Photographs Several years ago now, the Bateson and Carr families kindly made quite a selection of photographs available to illustrate this narrative, through Adrian Fryatt.
 I’ve chosen to present them here in my best attempt at chronological order.

 Most of these images are quite fresh.
 For one or two, similar but not identical same day shots can be found elsewhere, as noted.
 As usual, many are personal prints taken either by Bateson or by other Squadron men.
 Several are from negatives plainly from Bateson’s own camera.
 A couple are fairly clearly “RAF Official”.
 The few captions Bob Bateson did write on the back of his photographs are noted.